juanparati/trustpilot/README.md

 # Laravel 9+ Trustpilot library

-A Trustpilot library for Laravel 9+.
+A Trustpilot library for Laravel.

 This library is based on [igdwebdev/laravel-trustpilot](https://github.com/igdwebdev/laravel-trustpilot).